BoPeng/home-media-organizer/docs/README.md

 will generate files like `20101005_129493-vacation.jpg`.

+NOTE:

-Please refer to the [Python datetime module](https://docs.python.org/3/library/datetime.html) on the format string used here.
+- Please refer to the [Python datetime module](https://docs.python.org/3/library/datetime.html) on the format string used here.
+- If date information is unavailable, `hmo rename` will ask if you would like to use file motify date.

 ### `hmo organize`: Organize files into appropriate folder